Administration for Children and Families, HHS.

 (iv) An estimated total project cost and a prospective State and Federal cost allocation/distribution, including planning and implementation;

-(v) A commitment to conduct/prepare the problem(s) needs assessment, feasibility study, alternatives analysis, cost benefit analysis, and to develop a Functional Requirements Specification and/or a General Systems Design (GSD);
+(v) A commitment to conduct/prepare the problem(s) needs assessment, Start Printed Page 12350feasibility study, alternatives analysis, cost benefit analysis, and to develop a Functional Requirements Specification and/or a General Systems Design (GSD);

 (vi) A commitment to define the State's functional requirements, based on the state's business needs which may be used for the purpose of evaluating the transfer of an existing system, including the transfer of another State's General System Design that the State may adapt to meet State specific requirements; and